New Courses for 2024-2025

 MOS 2222B – Islam in the Workplace.
 This course aims to equip students with an understanding of Islam to foster an inclusive and respectful work environment.
 Topics covered include common misconceptions, dress considerations, dietary rules, finance, prayer times, fasting and ethics.
 Through critical analysis, case studies, and discussions, students will develop strategies for accommodating religious diversity in the workplace.

-MOS 3398B – Special Topics, Private Equity – instructor Prof. Jeff White.
-This is a new course being offered this year for the first time.
+MOS 3398B – Special Topics, Private Equity: Theory, Practice, Purpose – The Brookfield Model.
+Prof. Kelsey Ramsden.
+This is a new course being offered for the first time.
 The primary objective of the course is to improve students’ ability to understand the concepts and institutions involved in private equity.
-The course will provide students with skill sets so they can analyze and understand private equity opportunities from multiple perspectives.
-The course will be applied in nature and focus on specific cases.
-Cases will be the main teaching tool, with lectures and guest speakers to provide economic fundamentals and institutional context.
+Students will also have the opportunity to explore the purpose and impact of private equity, both in Canada and globally.
+The course will be applied in nature and focus on specific case studies, modeled on investments by Brookfield, a leading global investment firm with a unique approach to private equity investing.
+Lectures and guest speakers will provide economic fundamentals and institutional context.

 MOS 4490B – Digital Transformation and Sustainability.
 The purpose of this course is to equip students with the knowledge and skills to understand, implement, and manage digital innovations such as AI, Cloud Computing, Internet of Things (IoT) within the context of sustainability.
 This course highlights the role of digital transformation in promoting sustainable practices and outcomes.